snijderlab/annotator/documentation/annotate.typ

 The annotate sections allow control over the annotation of theoretical spectra on the selected spectrum.
 The following sections are present:
 + The tolerance for matching theoretical peaks to experimental peaks can controlled and set to ppm or Thompson (mz).
 + The maximum charge for precursors in the theoretical spectrum can be set.
 If this is not set it takes the charge from the spectrum.
-If this is not set it takes +1.
+If this too is not set it takes +1.
 + The noise filter can be controlled, the noise floor is automatically determined and the noise filter disregards any peak below the factor times the noise floor.
 Setting this to 0.0 fully removes noise filtering.
 + The match mode indicates the method of determining the mz for theoretical peaks.
 Set to mono isotopic, average weight, or most abundant isotope.
 + A mz range for the theoretical peaks can be imposed.
 Setting only one side sets no bounds on the other side.